Key Points

 | Bias Monitoring | Promotes fair identity outcomes |

-Because identity errors carry high risk, these metrics directly influence system credibility.
+Because identity errors carry a high risk, these metrics directly influence system credibility.

 Why Trust & Safety Teams Outsource Landmark Annotation